Having That Talk

 Pros and Cons to Aging In Place

 This presentation talks about home organization.
-How to make the home safe so Mom or Dad don’t fall.
-Removing excess clutter and debris no longer needed.
+How to make the home safe so Mom or Dad doesn’t fall.
+Removing excess clutter and debris that is no longer needed.
 Making the three rooms they currently occupy on a daily basis organized, clutter free and ease of movement.
 Re-organizing the kitchen for items easier to reach and devices put in place for emergencies.
 How to discuss with the entire family on what needs to be done.

 The Digital Age

 What needs to be scanned and shredded?
 How to reduce clutter by digitizing photos, slides, VHS tapes.
 Scanning documents onto DVD.
 What years to keep and then shred?
 Digitize home inventory and life documents.
 How to get organized now before a move.